Indigenous Weather Knowledge

 This fire and seasons calendar is part of a PhD research project undertaken- in collaboration with the Banbai traditional owners of Wattleridge- by Michelle McKemey (University of New England), under the supervision of Dr Emilie Ens, Mr Oliver Costello, Prof Nick Reid, Dr John Hunter & Dr Mal Ridges.

-The Wattleridge Fire and Seasons Calendar is supported by the Firesticks project, Banbai Enterprise Development Aboriginal Corporation, University of New England, School of Environment and Rural Science, Rural Fire Service Association and Northern Tablelands Local Land Services (through funding from the Australian Government.
+The Wattleridge Fire and Seasons Calendar is supported by the Firesticks project, Banbai Enterprise Development Aboriginal Corporation, University of New England, School of Environment and Rural Science, Rural Fire Service Association, Rural Fire Service, and Northern Tablelands Local Land Services (through funding from the Australian Government.
 National Landcare Program).

 - Select the Calendar image to show a printable PDF of the Fire and Seasons Calendar provided by Firesticks.